 here are some pictures of the rewiring and styling sessions I did on my two Prunus mahaleb yamadori that were collected in 2012.

 Below: Both old Prunus mahaleb had grown amazingly during the past season and the wire had to be taken off before it would dig into the bark!
 But the branches did have enough time to grow more or less into their desired position and stay there!
-Now it was time to loosely rewire all branches again and to reposition them were necessary!
+Now it was time to loosely rewire all branches again and to reposition them where necessary!

-Below: Just look at all the former suckers that last season were bent down into the ground to create new roots!
+Below: Just look at all the former suckers that last season was bent down into the ground to create new roots!
 This is a very easy but important technique to use on these species that create tons of these suckers during the whole growing season!
-The once that form every were along the trunk need to be removed immediately when they are not useful in your design, otherwise, they will leave ugly scars!
+The ones that form every were along the trunk need to be removed immediately when they are not useful in your design, otherwise, they will leave ugly scars!

-Below: Remember that I told you earlier in the repotting story of Wolfie about the lucky stone that I had found by change in the soil of one of my Prunus mahaleb?
-Well, it was in this tree when I was removing unwanted mosses and weeds from the soil surface to expose the roots to the light and air so they would thicken more quickly!
+Below: Remember that I told you earlier in the repotting story of Wolfie about the lucky stone that I had found by chance in the soil of one of my Prunus mahaleb?
+Well, it was in this tree when I was removing unwanted mosses and weeds from the soil surface to expose the roots to light and air so they would thicken more quickly!

 Below: The red arrow shows a branch that grows straight and ugly directly upwards and although I wired it before, it still needs to be removed completely because bending it won’t make it look any better!
 This branch is much too prominent in your face and it is impossible to make sharp bends in a branch like this and I don’t want it to look like an arch!

-Below: Here most of the branches are wired and bend and fixated into their desired position.
-On the right side, two main branches still look a bit stiff in this picture and most likely will be bend some more next season with the help of raffia!
+Below: Here most of the branches are wired and bent and fixated into their desired position.
+On the right side, two main branches still look a bit stiff in this picture and most likely will be bent some more next season with the help of raffia!
 The red arrow point at a to strait looking branch that grows from the old hanging branch that over the decades had rooted into the ground!
-This gnarly looking branch full of stunning deadwood plays an important part in my overall design and a straight line that the new branch that grows from it is very unwanted and looks unnatural and ugly…so it needs bending with the help of raffia to protect it from breaking!
+This gnarly-looking branch full of stunning deadwood plays an important part in my overall design and a straight line that the new branch that grows from it is very unwanted and looks unnatural and ugly…so it needs bending with the help of raffia to protect it from breaking!

 Below: Here the old tree is in full bloom!
 The very late hail storms we had the last couple of days have sadly removed most of them!
 I am very happy with the progress of this tree…only finding a pot will be a crime!
 I think I will have to let one be specially made for me in the future!
-I am afraid a normal shaped pot will not fit it?!
-But thats for later!
+I am afraid a normal-shaped pot will not fit it?!
+But that’s for later!

 Below: Here you can see the, for now, finished tree.
-The thick jin in the bottom middle still needs some work in the future to make it more elegant and a lot of the by now dead bark below it needs to be removed as well.
+The thick jin in the bottom middle still needs some work in the future to make it more elegant and a lot of the by-now dead bark below it needs to be removed as well.
 I am not yet sure what to do with the ground Jins that stick out off the ground in front of the tree..but they can always be removed later when I am sure!
-On this Prunus there were also created new roots from suckers, but not as much as on the other one.
+On this Prunus, there were also created new roots from suckers, but not as much as on the other one.

 Hans van Meer.